computeythings/PiOpener-Server/README.md

 You should then be prompted to enter the pin to which the relay is connected as well as the input pins which the open/closed switches are connected.

 Following this you will be prompted to fill out info for your SSL cert.

-Just fill that information out with whatever you'd like as it probably won't ever be relevant to you again.
+**Important:** If you plan on using the Android app and wish to control your garage opener from outside of your home network, you must fill out the Common Name with your serves **external** IP address when prompted during creation of the SSL cert.
+It's highly recommended you use a dynamic DNS name.
+This is important when performing hostname verification and will cause the app to refuse the connection externally if it is not setup properly.
+The rest of the information can be filled out with whatever you'd like as it probably won't ever be relevant again.

 Once you've finished this, the script should migrate all files to `/opt` and setup, enable, and start a systemd service called garageopener.service.
 To check if this has worked, run `systemctl status garageopener.service` on the pi.
 You should get some info on the service including some green text saying "active (running)".

 That's it!
 Your garage opener is now up and running and ready to receive some commands.

-## API
+## REST API
-To control your garage door from other devices you must `POST` requests to `https://<raspberrypi.ip>/api/` and include the api key in the POST data as "access_token" as well as either `OPEN`, `CLOSE`, `TOGGLE`, or `QUERY` as your "intent".
+To control your garage door from other devices you must `POST` requests to `https://<raspberrypi.ip>/api/` and include the API key in the POST data as "access_token" as well as either `OPEN`, `CLOSE`, `TOGGLE`, or `QUERY` as your "intent".

 An example would be a file payload.json